amosbastian/football/README.md

 ## Changelog

-#### 0.1.0 - 2018-05-14
+#### 0.1.1 - 2018-05-14
 ##### Added
-- Initial release - contains functions for each (sub) resource of the football-data API.
+- Initial release - contains functions for each (sub) resource of the football-data API, including filtering.

 ## License